Jannickla/Simple-Calculator/README.md

-# Simple-Calculator
+# Simple Calculator
-A very simple calculator
+A very simple calculator build in PHP for learning purposes